Robert W. Malone

 Robert Wallace Malone (born October 20, 1959) is an American physician and biochemist.
 His early work focused on mRNA technology, pharmaceuticals, and drug repurposing research.
+He is credited for the first successful transfection of designed mRNA packaged within a liposomal nanoparticle.
 During the COVID-19 pandemic, Malone promoted misinformation about the safety and efficacy of COVID-19 vaccines.

 Early life and education

-Prior to studying medicine, Robert Malone studied computer science at Santa Barbara City College for two years acting as a teaching assistant in 1981.
+Prior to studying medicine, Robert Malone studied computer science at Santa Barbara City College for two years, acting as a teaching assistant in 1981.
 He received his BS in biochemistry from the University of California, Davis in 1984, his MS in biology from the University of California, San Diego in 1988, and his MD from Northwestern University Feinberg School of Medicine in 1991.
 He attended Harvard Medical School for a year-long postdoctoral studies program.